Section I independent school — the platform drafts your pack | EHCP Clarity

 Benefits comparison

-What the parent's school offers that the LA's does not: specialism, class size, expertise, pedagogical approach.
+What the parent's school offers that the local authority's does not: specialism, class size, expertise, pedagogical approach.
 Where benefits are substantial and cost difference modest, the case is strong.

 Building your independent school case